zmiles17/Zacharias-Miles-Public-Portfolio/README.md

 #### Talent Path
 ##### January 2021 - Present

-* Completed three month rigorous training in Java, Spring Boot, and Angular.
+* Completed three month training in Java, Spring Boot, and Angular.
 * Presented capstone project to colleagues including sales, management, and potential clients.
 * Practiced group project work using Agile methodologies such as weekly sprints and daily standups.